SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: A case study: Evaluating competing theories of reduced relative clauses

-The differences between the two theories are implemented in the declarative memory (or grammar), summarized in \S~\ref{appendix:categories-differences}; the procedural memory (parsing mechanism) is identical across both theories.

-The differences in assumptions about the head of the RC are represented by different categories for nouns that are modified by RCs.
-In the Whiz-Deletion grammar, all nouns modified by RCs have the category \textit{NP/CP} (i.e., a noun looking to combine with a CP on its right).
-In the Participial-Phrase grammar, nouns modified by FRCs have the \textit{NP/CP} category, nouns modified by RRCs have the \textit{NP/VoiceP} category, and nouns modified by ProgRRCs the \textit{NP/(VoiceP/ProgP)} category.
+\paragraph{Implementing the two theories} We implement two versions of SPAWN, a Whiz-Deletion version and a Participial-Phase version.
+The procedural memory (parsing mechanism) is identical across both versions.
+There are two main differences in the declarative memory (grammar) across the versions.
+First, they differ in the categories that nouns can be associated with: in the Whiz-Deletion version, all nouns modified by RCs have the category \textit{NP/CP} (i.e., a noun looking to combine with a CP on its right), whereas in the Participial-Phase version, nouns modified by FRCs, RRCs and ProgRRCs are associated with different categories (\textit{NP/CP}, \textit{NP/VoiceP} and \textit{NP/ProgP} respectively).
+Second, the versions have different null lexical items: the Whiz-Deletion version has lexical items for a null subject Wh-word, a null finite auxiliary and a null progressive auxiliary, all of which are absent in the Participial-Phase version (see \S~\ref{appendix:categories-differences}).

-The differences in assumptions about the presence of covert lexical items is represented by different null categories.
-For RCs which modify the subject of the clause, the Whiz-Deletion grammar has categories associated with the null wh-word, \textit{CP}/(\textit{TP}$\backslash$\textit{DP}), and with the null auxiliary, (\textit{TP}$\backslash$\textit{DP)/VoiceP}, which when combined together result in the parse state \textit{CP/VoiceP}, i.e., a state looking for a passive continuation.
-Both of these null categories are absent from the Participial-Phase grammar.\footnotemark We also experimented with a version of the Whiz-Deletion grammar that combines the two null categories into one, but found that this results in nearly identical predictions.